willdurand/willdurand.github.io/_posts/2022-06-21-deep-dive-into-containers.md

 2022-06-21T07:04:06Z -       ‘ ‘ ‘ ‘   0.0 mm
 ```

-The second example below shows that we can re-attach a container started in
+The second example below shows that we can re-attach to a container started in
-detached mode.
-In addition to that, the container is created by [runc][] and we
+detached mode (with terminal).
+This new container was created by [runc][] and we
-specify a custom `hostname`:
+specified a custom `hostname`:

 ```console
 $  yaman c run --rm --runtime runc --hostname ubuntu-demo -it -d docker.io/library/ubuntu